-The Simplex 4100U-S1 Fire Alarm Control Panel (FIP) has three general functions.
+The Simplex 4100ES Fire Indicator Panel (FIP) has three general functions.

-- It monitors fire alarm initiating points (smoke detectors, heat detectors etc.). - It activates fire alarm notification devices (bells, strobes, brigade call) when an initiating point activates. - It monitors and controls ancillary building equipment (fan controls, relays, etc).
+- It monitors fire alarm initiating points (smoke detectors, heat detectors, etc.) - It activates fire alarm notification devices (bells, strobes, brigade call) when an initiating point activates. - It monitors and controls ancillary building equipment (fan controls, relays, etc.)

 Note: The term point is used extensively throughout this manual.
-It is a generic term used to refer to an individual component of the system, such as a single smoke detector, a single break-glass manual call point, etc.)
+It is a generic term used to refer to an individual component of the system, such as a single smoke detector, a single break-glass manual call point, etc.

-The operator interface, shown in Figure 1-2, allows a system operator to control and monitor the site-specific components connected to the 4100U-S1 FIP.
+The operator interface, shown in Figure 1-2 and described in Table 1-1, allows a system operator to control and monitor the site-specific components connected to the 4100ES.